 2. Search for Scholarships Based On These Traits:

 Once you’ve got your list of unique traits handy, you can start searching!
 There are quite a good number of scholarships out there.
 Many are easy to find, such as popular, high-competition scholarships like the Gates Millennium Scholars Program and the Ronald McDonald House Charities Scholarship.
 These are big names offering big rewards!

 But many thousands of others can be hard to find, especially specialized ones and those with less competition (when they are hard to find, they have less competition!), so you’ll want to be extremely diligent in your research.
 Don’t be afraid to ask teachers and counselors for advice, they can be great resources.

 3. Develop a Prioritized List of Scholarship Opportunities:

 As you’re searching for scholarships, keep a list that prioritizes opportunities based on several factors: due date, unique fit, and scholarship amount.
-Obviously the closest approaching deadlines should be top priority, followed by the type of scholarship (how uniquely it matches you), and then the dollar amount.
+Obviously, the closest approaching deadlines should be a top priority, followed by the type of scholarship (how uniquely it matches you), and then the dollar amount.

 Everyone’s list will look a little different, but the goal is to apply for all of the best scholarships in a timely manner.

 4. Implement a Scholarship Schedule: